nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to sort all events that are currently displayed based on a given sorting key.
+1. User requests to sort all events based on a sorting key.
 2. PlanEase shows the list of sorted events based on the user's choice of sorting key.

 Use case ends.